Tips For an Epic Alice in Wonderland Baby Shower

 To have yourself a Mad Tea Party, start by setting the right atmosphere with the long table (preferably outside) and all sorts of teacups and teapots on it.
 Since the book is so surreal, you can really play around with shapes and sizes.
 Use some teapots as vases for your flowers, and scatter the table with playing cards, vintage keys or decorative clocks.

 When choosing tablecloths, consider your color scheme.
 If you pick classic red-white-and-black colors, you can go with red or checkered tablecloths.
-If you choose a pastel color palette, go with pale pinks, lavenders and blues, with an option of adding a checkered table runner, like in the picture.
+If you choose a pastel color palette, go with pale pinks, lavenders and blues, with an option of adding a checkered table runner.

 Now - your party's centerpiece: the food.
 Luckily, the book is remarkably food-centered, and an almost endless source of inspiration for your celebration.
 For example, you can serve